 AFM: Can you describe the feeling you get when you achieve or record the “right sound”?
 Are your sounds or compositions an answer to a problem or are they orchestrated simply to see if inspiration strikes?

-If Gotye’s the junkyard king, then he has certainly found a way to orchestrate the “scrap heap” into beautiful music & piles of success.
+If Gotye’s the junkyard king, then he has certainly found a way to orchestrate the “scrap heap” into beautiful music and piles of success.

 Gotye will resume his global tour in Europe at the end of October with additional dates in Dubai, Australia and Japan.
 Click here for the official dates and ticketing.

 Edited by Linda Hughes (email@example.com)

 ACL Fest Photography provided by Glen Brown for Brooklyn Vegan